Perturbative analysis of the Wess-Zumino flow: The Wess-Zumino flow

 where ${\bf \tilde K}_{t}(p, \theta, \bar \theta)=\int d^4x e^{-ipx}{\bf K}_{t}(x, \theta, \bar \theta)$ and $\Theta(t)$ is the Heaviside step function.
 The arrow indicates the direction of increasing flow time.

 As for the momenta, at each flow vertex, the momentum conservation is assumed, and an undermined momentum of ingoing flow lines is integrated.

-In Fig.\ref{fig1}, the tree-like graph begins at a single square of flow time $t$ and terminates at the one-point vertices of flow time $0$.
+In Fig.~\ref{fig1}, the treelike graph begins at a single square of flow time $t$ and terminates at the one-point vertices of flow time $0$.
 The flow time runs from $0$ to $t$ keeping the time order with step functions.
-The initial condition Eq.(\ref{inital_condition_Phi}) tells us that this iterative approximation may be understood as the perturbative expansion of one third power of the coupling constant $g^{\frac{1}{3}}$.
+The initial condition (\ref{inital_condition_Phi}) tells us that this iterative approximation may be understood as the perturbative expansion of one-third power of the coupling constant $g^{\frac{1}{3}}$.